-My mom’s grocery store hack?
+My mom’s grocery savings hack?
 She always bought her bread from the clearance section of the grocery store.
 It was yesterday’s bread that they baked in house, and it was always just as delicious.
 Then she would bring it home, cut it up, and stick it in the freezer to maintain its freshness.

 I never even know it was “old” bread until she told me her secret.

 Freshness tip: store bread at room temperature on the counter or in the freezer.
 Bread in the fridge goes stale super fast.